-Benefit Description You pay Organ/tissue transplants (Transplants must be provided in a Plan designated Center for Transplants) (cont.)
-In-Network Out-of-Network Mini-transplants performed in a clinical trial setting (non-myeloablative, reduced intensity conditioning or RIC) for members with a diagnosis listed below are subject to medical necessity review by the Plan.
-20% after deductible has been met All charges Refer to Other services in Section 3 for prior authorization procedures: Allogeneic transplants for Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia Advanced Hodgkin's lymphoma with recurrence (relapsed) - Advanced non-Hodgkin's lymphoma with recurrence (relapsed) - Acute myeloid leukemia - Advanced Myeloproliferative Disorders (MPDs) - Amyloidosis Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) - Hemoglobinopathy Marrow failure and related disorders (i.e., Fanconi's, PNH, Pure Red Cell Aplasia) - Myelodysplasia/Myelodysplastic syndromes - Paroxysmal Nocturnal Hemoglobinuria - Severe combined immunodeficiency - Severe or very severe aplastic anemia Autologous transplants for Acute lymphocytic or nonlymphocytic (i.e., myelogenous) leukemia Advanced Hodgkin's lymphoma with recurrence (relapsed) Advanced non-Hodgkin's lymphoma with recurrence (relapsed) - Amyloidosis - Neuroblastoma These blood or marrow stem cell transplants are covered only in a National Cancer Institute or National Institutes of health approved clinical trial or a Plan-designated center of excellence and if approved by the Plan's medical director in accordance with the Plan's protocols.
+Benefit Description You pay

+Organ/tissue transplants (Transplants must be provided in a Plan designated Center for Transplants) (cont.)
+In-Network Out-of-Network

+Autologous transplants for 20% after deductible has been All charges

+Acute lymphocytic or nonlymphocytic (i.e., myelogenous) leukemia met

+Advanced Hodgkin's lymphoma with recurrence (relapsed)

+Advanced non-Hodgkin's lymphoma with recurrence (relapsed)

+- Amyloidosis

+- Breast cancer

+- Ependymoblastoma

+- Epithelial ovarian cancer

+- Ewing's sarcoma

+- Multiple myeloma

+- Medulloblastoma

+- Pineoblastoma

+- Neuroblastoma

+- Testicular, Mediastinal, Retroperitoneal, and ovarian germ cell tumors

+Mini-transplants performed in a clinical trial setting (non-myeloablative, reduced intensity conditioning or RIC) for members with a diagnosis listed below are subject to medical necessity review by the Plan.
 20% after deductible has been met All charges

+Refer to Other services in Section 3 for prior authorization procedures:

+Allogeneic transplants for

+- Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia

+Advanced Hodgkin's lymphoma with recurrence (relapsed)

+Advanced non-Hodgkin's lymphoma with recurrence (relapsed)

+- Acute myeloid leukemia

+- Advanced Myeloproliferative Disorders (MPDs)

+- Amyloidosis

+- Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL)

+- Hemoglobinopathy

+- Marrow failure and related disorders (i.e., Fanconi's, PNH, Pure Red Cell Aplasia)

+- Myelodysplasia/Myelodysplastic syndromes

+Benefit Description You pay

+Organ/tissue transplants (Transplants must be provided in a Plan designated Center for Transplants) (cont.)
+In-Network Out-of-Network

+- Paroxysmal Nocturnal Hemoglobinuria 20% after deductible has been All charges

+- Severe combined immunodeficiency met

+- Severe or very severe aplastic anemia

+Autologous transplants for Transplants must be provided in a Plan designated Center for Transplants.
+These centers do a large volume of these procedures each year and have a comprehensive program of care.

+- Acute lymphocytic or nonlymphocytic (i.e., myelogenous) leukemia

+- Advanced Hodgkin's lymphoma with recurrence (relapsed)

+- Advanced non-Hodgkin's lymphoma with recurrence (relapsed)

+- Amyloidosis

+- Neuroblastoma

+These blood or marrow stem cell transplants are covered only in a National Cancer Institute or National Institutes of health approved clinical trial or a Plan-designated center of excellence and if approved by the Plan's medical director in accordance with the Plan's protocols.
+If you are a participant in a clinical trial, the Plan will provide benefits for related routine care that is medically necessary (such as doctor visits, lab tests, x-rays and scans, and hospitalization related to treating the patient's condition) if it is not provided by the clinical trial.
+Section 9 has additional information on costs related to clinical trials.
+We encourage you to contact the Plan to discuss specific 20% after deductible has been met All charges

+services if you participate in a clinical trial.

+Advanced Hedglein's lymphome

+- Advanced Hodgkin's lymphoma

+- Advanced non-Hodgkin's lymphoma

+Beta Thalassemia MajorChronic inflammatory demyelination

+polyneuropathy (CIDP)

+- Early stage (indolent or non-advanced) small cell lymphocytic lymphoma

+- Multiple myeloma

+- Multiple sclerosis

+- Sickle Cell anemia